RiccardoMazzi01/FSM_STM32_Lab/Automata_files/README.md

 This is the folder to setup the FSM into your project!
 First of all, open your project with the STM32CubeIDE; now open the "YOUR_PROJECT.ioc" file.
+You will see the board with all the pins.
+Click the "Pinout" menu, then click "clear pinouts" and then "yes".
+Now all the pins are resetted and we can activate the pins we need.

 In this folder you will find 2 sub-folders and a "main.c" file: